Discounted

 Meals Provided: Breakfast

-In order to avoid the Saigon city traffic we drive to Tan An this morning (2 hrs), from where we cycle towards My Tho, following a network of less busy roads and narrow riverside dirt tracks.
-Originally founded in the 17th Century by Chinese immigrants, My Tho is the launching site for our private boat trip out onto the mighty Mekong river.
-Taking our bikes with us on the boat we cruise to Qui Island where we stop for a lunch of local produce, before returning to our boat and cruising to the other side of the river.
-We transfer to small sampans to explore up a tributary creek through the mangroves, before visiting a local community centre.
-Here we should be able to try honey tea and local fruits whilst listening to traditional rural singing and music.
-We should also have the chance to see local coconut candy production and try out the finished sweets.
-We then continue by bike through the flat, lush landscape of the Mekong Delta to your accommodation in Ben Tre.
-The rich soil of the Mekong provides an abundant harvest, including coconut, fruits, rice and of course fish.
+Founded in the 17th century by Chinese immigrants, My Tho is a peaceful city in southern Vietnam, known for its lush river landscapes.
+It's also the gateway to the Mekong Delta and will be the launch point for our private boat trip along the Mekong River.
+Taking our bikes with us on the boat, we'll cruise to Qui Island, where we'll stop for a local lunch before continuing our cruise to the other side of the river.
+We'll transfer to small sampans to explore a tributary creek through the mangroves, before visiting a local community centre.
+Here, we'll be able to try honey tea and local fruits while we listen to traditional rural singing and music.
+We might also get the chance to see local coconut candy production and try out the final product.

-Our total cycling distance today is approximately 43 kilometres/26.7 miles (approx. 27 kilometres/16.8 miles in the morning and 16 kilometres/9.9 miles in the afternoon).
+Our total cycling distance today is approximately 43 kilometres/26.7 miles (approximately 27 kilometres/16.8 miles in the morning and 16 kilometres/9.9 miles in the afternoon).

 Accommodation: